mlutton/Amazon-ATDD-Kata/README.md

   When I browse the homepage
   Then I should see a list of available products
 </pre>

+Tip: First try doing this with just the simple browser object.
+Then try this using Cheezy's page object.

 ## Feature #2 – Select Product